documentary film festival

-First project by Architekti bez hranic in public space focused on uplifiting of neglected maze of underpasses near Vltavská metro station.
+First project by Architekti bez hranic in public space focused on uplifting of neglected maze of underpasses near Vltavská metro station.

-With this project we are trying to help counter fast fashion and raise awerness about over-production of our clothes and its ecological and social issues.
+With this project we are trying to help counter fast fashion and raise awareness about overproduction of our clothes and its ecological and social issues.

-Public wardrobe also foster community life and new relationships between neighbors.
+Public wardrobes also foster community life and new relationships between neighbors.
 We try to inspire and share our know-how, so anyone can start their own Public wardrobe in their neighborhood.

 The idea is simple.
-You can leave clothes, shoes and other accessories you don't need in The Wardrobe and take, what you need.
+You can leave clothes, shoes and other accessories you don't need in The Wardrobe and take what you need.
 It's open for everyone to use and share.
-Our goal is to make Public wardrobe to be a part of every city furniture.
+Our goal is to make Public wardrobe to be a part of every city's furniture.

 Hranice architektury (Borders of architecture) is a series of public debates with the goal to discover field of architecture beyond its typical understanding.